How To Improve Your Google Rankings Without Getting Penalized: 5 Tips And Tricks + Infographic

 These tactics can work for some time, but as soon as Google catches you doing them, they will penalize your website.
 Forget about driving any organic traffic for months until you erase these tricks from your website, if you can ever do it.

 SEO takes months to pay off, but once it does, you can expect to attract large volumes of traffic on autopilot.
 If you want to improve your Google rankings without getting penalized, here are five tips and tricks you can use today.

 Back in 2010, you could add the pages you wanted links to a "backlink blaster"—a software that created spammy links automatically—and you would get hundreds of links in a few hours.
 It may seem far fetched, but that worked!

 Those days are long gone.
-The latest news has shown that Google can identify pages that get an unnatural number of links from low-quality websites, leading to a penalization.
+Google can identify pages that get an unnatural number of links from low-quality websites, leading to a penalization.
 This doesn't mean you can't build links aggressively as black-hat SEOs used to do; you can, but only if you build white-hat links with the right tactics, the right plan, and the right tools.

 Guest posting is as old as SEO itself, but it has continued to work exceptionally well.
 For example, Shane Barker used guest posting to 12x his organic traffic under two years and rank for highly competitive keywords in the competitive digital marketing industry.